cosmix/percy/docs/prompting/custom instructions library/cline-memory-bank.md

 -   **How to Add These Instructions**
     1. Open VSCode
-    2. Click the Cline extension settings dial ⚙️
+    2. Click the Percy extension settings dial ⚙️
     3. Find the "Custom Instructions" field
     4. Copy and paste the instructions from the section below